theodi/learning-orchestrator/MANUAL.md

 ---

-## Quick reference: learner link
+## Quick reference: learner status link (optional)
-Share with a learner or use as a coordinator/tutor to complete/verify access:
+You can share this for visibility of status (enrollment/access) or use it as a coordinator/tutor.
+It is not required for enrollment:

 `https://<your-host>/enrollments/verify?deal_id=<HUBSPOT_DEAL_ID>&email=their.email@example.com`